dotnet/runtimelab/DllImportGenerator/designs/StructMarshalling.md

 Because the Roslyn compiler needs to be able to validate that there are not recursive struct definitions, reference assemblies have to contain a field of a type parameter type in the reference assembly if they do in the runtime assembly.
 As a result, we can inspect private generic fields reliably.

-To, to enable blittable generics support in this struct marshalling model, we extend `[BlittableType]` as follows:
+To enable blittable generics support in this struct marshalling model, we extend `[BlittableType]` as follows:

 - In a generic type definition, we consider all type parameters that can be value types as blittable for the purposes of validating that `[BlittableType]` is only applied to blittable types.
 - When the source generator discovers a generic type marked with `[BlittableType]` it will look through the fields on the type and validate that they are blittable.